-For 2020, the employees' compensation and Directors' remuneration resolved at the meeting of Board of Directors amounted to \$230,744 and \$80,405, respectively.
+For 2021, the employees' compensation and Directors' remuneration resolved at the meeting of Board of Directors amounted to \$367,088 and \$86,513, respectively.
 The employees' compensation will be distributed in the form of cash.
-The Directors' remuneration difference of \$151 between the amounts resolved at the Board meeting and the amounts recognised in the 2020 financial statements, mainly resulting from the difference between accrual amount and resolution amount by the Board of Directors.
+The employees' compensation and the Directors' remuneration difference of \$37,834 and \$(38,868), respectively, between the amounts resolved at the Board meeting and the amounts recognised in the 2021 financial statements, mainly resulting from the difference between accrual amount and resolution amount by the Board of Directors.